sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 If you just want a quick, standardized way to represent arbitrary JSON-like structures in Protobuf and your throughput/latency budgets aren't tight, using the built-in Well-Known Types is completely fine and requires the least custom logic.

-## Are You Actually Solving a Dynamic Data Problem?

-In practice, many `google.protobuf.Value` fields are not truly dynamic.
-They are often legacy JSON blobs carried forward during API migrations.
-Before reaching for `Value`, ask whether the payload has a finite, documented structure.
-If it does, a normal protobuf message is usually the better long-term design.
-A dynamic field is often a temporary migration artifact rather than a genuine domain requirement.
-If the field's shape is stable enough to document, it is usually stable enough to model as a statically typed protobuf message.

 ## Conclusion

-Static protobuf delivers its benefits because the schema is known ahead of time. `google.protobuf.Value` intentionally gives up that information in exchange for flexibility.
+Static Protobuf delivers its benefits because the schema is known ahead of time. `google.protobuf.Value` intentionally gives up that information in exchange for flexibility.
 In Go, that tradeoff can be surprisingly expensive in both wire size and runtime cost.
 If your payload has a schema, model it.
-If it doesn't and performance matters, opaque JSON may outperform dynamic protobuf despite being less elegant.
+If it doesn't and performance matters, opaque JSON may outperform dynamic Protobuf despite being less elegant.